To promote and facilitate healthy, safe, and affordable housing through advocacy, education, and resource development.

 CHC is a 501(c)(3) non-profit agency that serves Madison County by facilitating home repair, rehabilitation, and the creation of new affordable housing through bridging people and resources, one home and one neighbor at a time.

 The scope of work performed ranges from building wheelchair accessible ramps to major home repairs such as roof replacements.
-Please click on CHC’s 2017 Annual Report link above to read more about the impact of our programs in 2017.
+Please click on CHC’s 2018 Annual Report link above to read more about the impact of our programs in 2018 as well as the needs that still remain.

 Much of our work is facilitated by our Neighbors Helping Neighbors Program and our Summer Service Group Program.